-In a more…realistic… explanation, Pokémon Co., Ltd. started making the manhole covers with an aim of making people all over Japan and the world aware of the charm of the regions Pokémon are inspired by.
+In a more…realistic… explanation, Pokémon Co., Ltd. started making manhole covers to make people all over Japan and the world aware of the charm of the regions Pokémon are inspired by.

 So what Pokémon was inspired by Niigata?

 That’s right folks.
-The Pokémon that even the Pokédex itself proclaims to be “virtually worthless—the most weak and pathetic Pokémon in the world” was inspired by our Niigata.
+The Pokémon that even the Pokédex itself proclaims to be “virtually worthless—the weakest and most pathetic Pokémon in the world” was inspired by our Niigata.

 . . .
 Well, we can’t all have nice things.
-Though, the Pokélids are actually pretty cool!
+Though, the Pokélids are pretty cool!

 Nishikigoi didn’t become popular in the rest of Japan until after they were on display at the World Fair in Tokyo in 1914.
 They quickly became a symbol of wealth, with private residences boasting elaborate garden ponds filled with “Echigo’s Unique Carp”.

 These fish do not come cheap.
 Often, a single Nishikigoi costs hundreds of thousands of yen and the price can sometimes go sky high.
-In 2018, one Nishikigoi was purchased by a Taiwanese buyer for over 200 million yen ($1.9 million USD).
+In 2018, one Nishikigoi was purchased by a Taiwanese buyer for over 200 million yen (USD 1.9 million).
 International Nishikigoi exports from Niigata totaled over 2.6 billion yen in 2019.

-If you want to check out the Pokélids and the real life fish that inspired Magikarp, you can find the exact GPS coordinated of all the Pokélids on the Pokémon website.
+If you want to check out the Pokélids and the real-life fish that inspired Magikarp, you can find the exact GPS coordinates of all the Pokélids on the Pokémon website.